CAUTION!

 These campsites are managed by the staff, volunteers, and partners behind MountainTrue's French Broad Paddle Trail team.
 They are located on property leased from private landowners, non-profit land trusts, and the State of North Carolina.
 These sites are paddle-in only, meaning that they cannot be driven into, and are only accessible to guests from the river.
 This is in contrast to many of the "Other Campsites" where campers can drive in from neighboring roads.

-MountainTrue's campsites all vary a bit in terms of style and layout, are are generally fairly primitive, however each has a river-facing sign, river access, picnic table, fire ring, and elevated composting toilet.
+MountainTrue's campsites all vary a bit in terms of style and layout, and are generally fairly primitive, however each has a river access, signage, picnic table, fire ring, and elevated composting toilet.
 Some sites have additional amenities depending on their topography, surrounding land use, frequency of visitation, etc. Day use is free and welcome at these sites, however overnight stays require a reservation.

 There are also several campsites managed by entities other than MountainTrue that allow paddle-in access from the French Broad River.
 All of these campsites are on our interactive map, which we recommend you use to see where these sites are in relation to MountainTrue's campsites and public river access points.